 BenningtonWorks is a daylong celebration of our collective works-in-progress.
 This is a unique chance to visit the studios and classrooms where students and faculty have been hard at work this term—and share in their most recent projects.

-Because our work is a portrait of our culture, we've invited prospective students and their families to attend.
-More information about the schedule for prospective students can be found on the BenningtonWorks page.
+Because our work is a portrait of our culture, we've invited admitted students and their families to attend.
+More information about the schedule for admitted students can be found on the BenningtonWorks page.

 Schedule of Events

 Students creating new works for performance this term will show and discuss their current research.

 Faculty moderator: Elena Demyanenko